 Plan ahead, but be flexible: Most of you will have chosen the sessions you plan to attend, but flexibility is a good thing.
 Have a plan B and C, sometimes a session doesn’t meet your expectations or you see another that catches your eye.
 Check out sessions that are out of your comfort zone or usual subject areas!
 Session seating is not assigned, so please arrive in good time if you want to be sure of a spot.

-Get to know your surroundings: Arrive at the hotel a little early and take some time to familiarize yourself with the layout of the Pinnacle Hotel Harbourfront as the conference will be taking place over 3 different levels of the hotel – visit the At the Conference page for the full breakdown of what’s happening where.
+Get to know your surroundings: Arrive at the hotel a little early and take some time to familiarize yourself with the layout of the Sheraton Vancouver Airport Hotel as the conference will be taking place from one end of the hotel to the other – visit the At the Conference page for the full breakdown of what’s happening where.